fluxninja/aperture/docs/content/references/configuration/policy.md

 @gotags: default:"5s"

 </dd>
-<dt>warm_up_window</dt>
+<dt>warmup_window</dt>
 <dd>

 (string, default: `0s`) Duration of EMA warming up window.

-The initial value of the EMA is the average of signal readings received during the warm up window.
+The initial value of the EMA is the average of signal readings received during the warm-up window.

 @gotags: default:"0s"